nrclark/xre/README.md

 and uncomment the 32-bit group.
 Save the new one as xre_32 and the original as xre_64, and you're good to go for both versions.

+If get bored with typing 'xre' all the time and you want to start a shell, xre's got you covered.
+Just run:

+> **xre bash**, and you'll find yourself in a shell with all the Xilinx runtime variables set up and ready.

 Why?
 ===